 The Atlanta Public School System has established attendance zones for schools.
 Students must attend the school in their assigned attendance zone where their custodial parents or legal guardians (hereinafter "parents") reside unless they request and receive a transfer to enroll elsewhere.
 A person who owns property in the City of Atlanta, but does not reside in the City of Atlanta, is not considered a resident.
-Parents who are contemplating moving should determine the zoned school for the new address.
+Parents who are contemplating moving should determine the zoned school for the new address by contacting APS directly as realtors and other non-APS websites sometimes have incorrect or outdated information.

-For more information about enrollment or if you are contemplating moving or a transfer, please call or visit your school, or visit the Atlanta Public Schools website at www.atlantapublicschools.us.
+For more information about enrollment or if you are contemplating moving or a transfer, please call Student Assignment at 404-802-2233, visit your school, or visit the Atlanta Public Schools website at www.atlantapublicschools.us.